 How do you market a country on Twitter?
 The obvious choice is to secure your country’s name on Twitter.
 The accounts of @AntiguaBarbuda, @Barbados, the @Maldives, @SouthAfrica, and @Spain are all managed by their official tourism authorities promoting the country to a global audience in the Twitterverse.

 The Antigua and Barbuda Tourism Authority also secured the country’s Facebook vanity url http://facebook.com/AntiguaBarbuda and owns the country’s Twitter handle @AntiguaBarbuda.
-Its tweets are automatically generated through Facebook and often truncated.
-The account is not very popular with only 3,142 followers.
+Its tweets are automatically generated through Facebook and often truncated, which is also why the account is not very popular with only 3,031 followers.
 Its most popular tweet, retweeted 24 times, was sent on 5 August 2012 in support of sprinter Daniel Bakka Bailey at the Olympics: “#TeamAntigua&Barbuda…..
 Let’s go Daniel Bakka Bailey… #Olympics”.

-The @SouthAfrica account, with @GreatBritain and @Israel, is one of only three verified country accounts.
-It has over 18,000 followers and is managed by the South African Tourism board for North America, which also owns the @GoToSouthAfrica account with 23,000 followers.
+The @SouthAfrica account, with @AntiguaBarbuda and @Israel, is one of only three verified country accounts.
+It has over 17,000 followers and is managed by the South African Tourism board for North America, which also owns the @GoToSouthAfrica account with 22,000 followers.
 The account promotes tourism in South Africa with an average of three tweets a day.
-Its most popular tweet, retweeted 80 times, simply stated: “RT if you love South Africa!”
+Its most popular tweet, retweeted 81 times, simply stated: “RT if you love South Africa!”